Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 Tech Swiss did not equip the drawer with a set of rails.
 It simply slides in and out of its compartment.
 While this is not a major problem, care should be taken to ensure the drawer is not inadvertently pulled completely out and dropped.

-The Tech Swiss TSAA31-577BUR is the best of my collection of display cases.
+The Tech Swiss TSAA31-577BUR is the best in my collection of display cases.
 It looks great and comfortably holds all but the very largest timepieces.
 It is slightly pricier than my similarly sized, faux leather-covered unit, but I believe this watch box is worth the additional expense.

 Manufacturers provide a wide range of watch boxes, their composition determined by selling price and what they feel the customer would most prefer.
 The poll below allows you to express your opinion on this matter.